Unemployment claims system baffles Mainers left without benefit checks

 “So it’s basically been since early December since I received benefits,” he said.
 He believes that the labor department should have had the phones staffed.

-Dobson’s story is similar to many others around the state.
+Dobson’s story is similar to those of many others around the state.

 “It seems they never tested out the system thoroughly, then made the change before the holidays,” he said.

-Dobson, who has a background in sales and most recently worked at a heating, ventilation and air conditioning company, said it was frustrating not being able to get through, but he understands others are worse off than him.
+Dobson, who has a background in sales and most recently worked at a heating, ventilation and air conditioning company, said not being able to get through was frustrating, but he understands others are worse off than he is.
 He had savings that have shrunk during his unemployment, but he doesn’t have children.

 Julie Watson, of River Road in Clinton, said she also experienced problems with the system.
-Like Dobson, she received the first check.
-But then she did not receive the next two and she couldn’t get through to anyone.
-But after weeks of frustration, she found help.
-She called the office of Gov. Paul LePage and her state representative, Rep. Scott Strom, R-Pittsfield.
+Like Dobson, she received the first check, but then she did not receive the next two and she couldn’t get through to anyone.
+After weeks of frustration, she found help.
+She called her state representative, Rep. Scott Strom, R-Pittsfield.
 Strom got back to her right away, then helped her get in touch with the labor department.
-She said the governor’s office has a special line set up for people not receiving their benefits.

 “So once I hear that, I waited, then someone from the unemployment office did call me back,” she said.

-They got her log-in set up again, but she said it was all “quite an episode” even though the labor department fixed things “in a timely manner.”
+They got her log-in set up again.
+She said it was all “quite an episode” even though the labor department fixed things “in a timely manner.”

 “But I had to go through a lot of channels,” she said.
 “For me it was survival mode kicked in.
 It’s winter.
 I started thinking of the little families starting to prepare for Christmas.”